emil-genov/portfolio/mercatis/lisa-server.md

 * JMX and JMX Jboss services
 * JAXB, JAX­-WS and JAX-­RS
 * jUnit and EasyMock
-* maven with bamboo continious delivery system
+* maven with bamboo continuous delivery system